Notes on diesel

 - diesel-rs/diesel - Github: Official

-diesel is fun.
+Diesel is fun.

-I'll add more content as I think of it.
+I'll add more as I notice things.